Thoracic Lordosis: What Is Lordosis? Treatment Options

 The Main Types of Lordosis

 There are 5 primary types of lordosis: postural, congenital/traumatic, post-surgical, neuromuscular, and lordosis related to hip flexion contracture.
+Accurate diagnosis of the type of lordosis diagnosed is essential for effective treatment.

 In order to effectively treat a condition and not just its symptoms, its underlying cause needs to drive the design of treatment plans.